-The iBOL Consortium presents its BIOSCAN: Illuminating Biodiversity webinar series on February 24th at 10 AM EST with Dr. Michelle van der Bank discussing the National Botanical Garden Malaise Programme (NBGMP) in South Africa.
-To attend, please log on to Zoom: https://us06web.zoom.us/j/88283390239
+The iBOL Consortium presented its BIOSCAN: Illuminating Biodiversity webinar series on February 24th at 10 AM EST with Dr. Michelle van der Bank discussing the National Botanical Garden Malaise Programme (NBGMP) in South Africa.

 Dr. Michelle van der Bank, Director of the African Centre for DNA Barcoding